Skip to main content

 Managing Benefits and Contributions

-The SC makes these decisions by considering the funded status determined in the annual valuation which is an indicator of the plan’s current financial health.
-Their decisions take into account the funded status of the Plan.
+On an annual basis, the SC reviews the current funded position, financial projections, risk metrics and other relevant information to assess the health and long-term viability of the Plan.
+The SC Board may decide to consider changes to benefits and/or contributions based on their consideration of this analysis.
 Any changes to benefits and/or contributions can only be made by a two-thirds (2/3) vote of the SC Board.
 The chart below, while not prescriptive, summarizes the types of action the SC would consider when reviewing the benefit and contribution levels of the Plan.

 Objectives